damoqiongqiu/common-cli/README.md

     common-cli --new my-project
     cd my-project
     npm install
-    comm-cli --serve
+    common-cli --serve

 ### License

 MIT

-You can use this project to do whatever you want, but I'm not responsible for the consequences.
+You can use this project to do whatever you want, but I'm not responsible for any consequences.